 Net cash used in investing activities decreased to \$23.1 million for the nine months ended December 31, 2014 from \$34.8 million for the nine months ended December 31, 2013.
-Investing activities consisted primarily of: (i) net proceeds received from the sale of FMP securities of \$42.8 million for the nine months ended December 31, 2014 as compared to an outflow of \$5.0 million towards the purchase of FMP securities for the nine months ended December 31, 2014 as compared to a nutflow of \$51.7 million in respect of marketable securities purchased for the nine months ended December 31, 2014 as compared to a cash outflow of \$13.4 million in respect of marketable securities purchased for the nine months ended December 31, 2014, as compared to a cash outflow of \$7.6 million on account of payment made towards settlement of the second and final installment of the purchase consideration of the Fusion acquisition in the nine months ended December 31, 2013, and (iv) capital expenditures incurred for leasehold improvements, including the purchase of computers, furniture, fixtures and other office equipment and software (classified as intangibles) associated with expanding the capacity of our delivery centers, of \$17.5 million for the nine months ended December 31, 2013.
+Investing activities consisted primarily of: (i) net proceeds received from the sale of FMP securities of \$42.8 million for the nine months ended December 31, 2014 as compared to an outflow of \$5.0 million towards the purchase of FMP securities for the nine months ended December 31, 2013, (ii) an increase in cash outflow of \$51.7 million in respect of marketable securities purchased for the nine months ended December 31, 2014 as compared to a cash outflow of \$13.4 million in respect of marketable securities purchased for the nine months ended December 31, 2013, (iii) a cash outflow of \$0.3 million for the acquisition of certain assets and personnel from iSoftStone for the nine months ended December 31, 2014, as compared to a cash outflow of \$7.6 million on account of payment made towards settlement of the second and final installment of the purchase consideration of the Fusion acquisition in the nine months ended December 31, 2013, and (iv) capital expenditures incurred for leasehold improvements, including the purchase of computers, furniture, fixtures and other office equipment and software (classified as intangibles) associated with expanding the capacity of our delivery centers, of \$17.5 million for the nine months ended December 31, 2014 as compared to \$16.2 million for the nine months ended December 31, 2013.